 Introduction

 James Hylton was the leader of the independent owner / operators through-out the sixties and seventies.
 The competitors that composed this group were the backbone of the sport and helped pave the way for the huge growth of NASCAR in the eighties.
 His record and accomplishments speak for themselves.
-Please help honor this man by inducting him into NASCAR’s Hall of Fame.
+Please honor this man by inducting him into NASCAR’s Hall of Fame.

 Jeffery Moore Droke